havencruise/emberjam/README.md

-# Django Backend with EmberJS UI
+# emberjam
+An app, driven by EmberJS, backed by Django